If you haven’t set up your developer environment, please do so before continuing with this section.

 During development you may want to reset the database and generate random data for testing your changes.
 For this purpose, Mattermost has the following commands in the Mattermost CLI:

-First, install the server with go install ./cmd/mattermost
+First, install the server with go install ./cmd/mattermost in the server repository.

 You can reset your database to the initial state using: